darthmanwe/lorekeeper/README.md

 The baseline degraded steadily over 20 segments, averaging a contradiction score of 4.35 per segment with 3 Critical failures (dead characters acting, impossible object states).
 NKGE held at 1.70 mean, with 8 out of 20 segments fully clean.
 The gap between the two systems widened as the story grew more complex, which is exactly what graph memory is designed to address.

 The coherence trade-off is small: -0.20 points.
 At 5 segments it was -0.60, meaning the system's coherence actually improves relative to baseline as it accumulates more graph context.
-That's a tunable dial, not a defect.
+That's a tunable dial that can be adjusted to adjust the system severity, by design.

 > Full methodology, severity weights, and reproduction steps are in the [design document](./NKGE_Project_Design_Document.md).